Slitzo3/sweplox-mc/README.md

 These folders should contain plugins and configurations on each server.

 # What do I do with sensitive information?
-If you got information like passwords or IP's that shall not get exposed.
+If you got information like passwords or IP's that shall not get exposed, read this.

 Remove the sensitive part and insert `{{ }}` instead, and instead of the `{{ }}` give it a name.
 This will be used later to automatically insert the sensitive data from our private machines.